 A development-grading plan indicating a contour interval suitable for the map scale shall be provided to show detailed comprehensive and efficient surface drainage for all lots within and immediately adjacent to the development.

 Structural.
-Catch basins, manholes, inlet structures and other appurtenances placed within the development shall be designed to conform to standard specifications approved by the Town.
+Catch basins, manholes, inlet structures and other appurtenances placed within the development shall be designed to conform to standard specifications approved by the designated Engineer.

 Channels.
 The minimum center-line radius of constructed curved channels shall be at least three times the bottom width of the channel for subcritical flow.
 The minimum bottom width of constructed channels shall be four feet.
 The creation of excessive numbers of curves in open channels shall be avoided by reason of the increase in friction loss and the potential erosion due to spiral flow.
 Outer bank protection, especially at the downstream end of the curve and, to a lesser degree, on the inner bank at the beginning of the curve, may be required by the Town.
 Earth channels constructed within the development shall have side slopes of one on four or flatter, unless otherwise approved by the Town.